-We take the three coins and raise them above the head or at least above level of the eyes.
+We take the three coins and raise them above the head or at least above the level of the eyes.

 The consciousness is ‘remembering’ the Half of a Shekel in the Torah and to elevate our soul from the lower level to its root in the spiritual level.

-Three elevations to connect Chessed, Gevurah and Tiferet to Chokmah, Binah and Da’at through Chessed of the right hand.
+Three elevations to connect Chessed, Gevurah, and Tiferet to Chokmah, Binah and Da’at through Chessed of the right hand.
 When Da’at is named as one of the upper three Sefirot then we know that we have a state of higher connection and flow of light to the lower level.

 The money that was collected through the giving of Half a Shekel was used in the Holy Temple to purchase the animals for the sacrifices that benefited the people with cleansing light.
-For the same reason the money that is given for half a shekel connection should be used only for spreading light to benefit people and the world.
+For the same reason, the money that is given for half a shekel connection should be used only for spreading light to benefit people and the world.

 The coins should be made from silver because of the name and the energy of the letters כסף (Chassadim, Sharing) that connected to this action.

-In most places you can ‘borrow’ the silver coins for the connections by paying for the value of Half a Shekel.
+In most places, you can ‘borrow’ the silver coins for the connections by paying for the value of Half a Shekel.
 Check first with your synagogue or you may purchase silver coins in jewelry stores for this purpose.

 If you ‘borrow’ then give the money to the one who gave you the coin and say “This is ‘Zecher l’Machatzit HaShekel'” ‘זכר למחצית השקל’.
-The word ‘Zecher’ זכר is also important as it connect to the verse in the Torah.
+The word ‘Zecher’ זכר is also important as it connects to the verse in the Torah.